Introduction to Representations of Real Semisimple Lie Groups: Principal Series Representations

 where $\operatorname{Hom}_{M_{\BB R}} (U_i,E)$ denotes the space of $M_{\BB R}$-equivariant linear maps $U_i \to E$ ($M_{\BB R}$ acts via $\tau_i |_{M_{\BB R}}$ on $U_i$ and via $\tau$ on $E$) and $K_{\BB R}$ acts via $\tau_i$ on $U_i$ and trivially on $\operatorname{Hom}_{M_{\BB R}} (U_i,E)$.
 Assuming $(\tau,E)$ is irreducible, we can obtain a very crude estimate for the dimension of the $i$-isotypic component of ${\cal C}^{\infty}(K_{\BB R}/M_{\BB R}, {\cal E}_{\nu})$:

 In particular, the principal series representations are admissible.

 It is also true that the principal series representations have finite length.
+Proving this requires character theory, see the last paragraph of Subsection \ref{regularity-subsection}.
 Moreover, if the representation $(\tau,E)$ of $M_{\BB R}$ is irreducible and $\nu \in \g a^*$ is ``sufficiently generic'', the resulting principal series representation $\pi_{E,\nu}$ of $G_{\BB R}$ is irreducible.
-The description of $\pi_{E,\nu}$ as a representation of $G_{\BB R}$ on vector space
+The description of $\pi_{E,\nu}$ as a representation of $G_{\BB R}$ on the vector space

 (in terms of factor of automorphy) shows that $\pi_{E,\nu}$ induces (continuous!) representations on various related spaces

 and

 consisting of functions $f: K_{\BB R} \to E$ that are $L^p$ with respect to the Haar measure on $K_{\BB R}$ (and satisfy $f(km)=\tau(m^{-1})f(k)$ for all $k \in K_{\BB R}$, $m \in M_{\BB R}$ as before).
 All of these representations have the same $K_{\BB R}$-structure, i.e. their spaces of $K_{\BB R}$-finite vectors are the same as $(\g g, K)$-modules.
 So all these representations are infinitesimally equivalent to each other.